 In a deep pan, heat 1tbsp of olive oil, season the lamb mince with a few of grinds of salt and pepper, not to much because we are using some more later in the recipe, but this will really add flavour to the mince, brown the mince off on a medium to high heat, once browned remove and set aside.

 Lamb mince can be quite fatty so there will be quite a bit left in the pan from the mince, to me this is flavour and I love to sauté the veggies in it so I leave pretty much all of it in the pan (normally there's about 4-5tbsp, anymore then that just discard) of course if you're being extra healthy you can just leave less in the pan.
-So with however much you feel comfortable with pour in the onion, carrot and celery on a medium heat gently sauté until softened, normally around 10mins.
+So with however much you feel comfortable with pour in the diced onion, carrot and celery and on a medium heat gently sauté until softened, normally around 10mins.
+If your pan gets too dry at any point you can add a splash of water to prevent the veg from sticking and burning.

-Now add the rosemary sprigs, parsley and some salt and pepper, about 1/4tsp of each, cook for 2 mins.
+Now add the chopped rosemary sprigs and a pinch more salt and pepper, a little less then 1/4tsp of each, cook for 2 mins.

-Pop the mince back in the pan, and add the red wine, turn the heat up and allow the alcohol to cook out of the wine, it will take about 3-4mins.
+Pop the mince back in the pan, and add the red wine, turn the heat up and allow some of the alcohol to cook out of the wine, it will take about 3-4mins.

 Once the wine has reduced by half add the lamb stock, bring to the boil and then turn the heat to a simmer and cook uncovered for around 30 mins stirring every now and again to make sure its not sticking to the bottom of the pan.
 We want the stock to have reduced by about 2/3rds.

 Once the liquid has reduced add the bisto and mint sauce, give it a stir, after a couple of minutes the sauce should be lovely and thick.
-The key to a good shepherds pie is not to have the meat and gravy too liquidy or the mash will just sink into it, so make sure the mince mixture is nice and thick, just keep it on the heat until its just right.
+If the bits has thickened it too much stir in a dash more boiling water to loosen it but... the key to a good shepherds pie is not to have the meat and gravy too liquidy or the mash will just sink into it, so make sure the mince mixture is nice and thick, just keep it on the heat until its just right.

 Now that you have a really thick delicious mince mixture have a taste and adjust the seasoning if need be.
 Then add the frozen peas and stir in.
 Pour the mixture into your oven proof dish and leave to cool, this is another tip for making sure your mash doesn't sink in.